Balabac, Palawan: Demographics

 In the 2024 census, the population of Balabac was 42,662 people, with a density of sigfig 42,527/581.60.

 The original inhabitants were the Molbog people who were the majority, then the Bonggi people who were closely related, then there were also Tausug and Sama immigrants, who were all mentioned as Muslims, there were also Christian Cuyonon, Kagayanen, and Tagalog settlers.

 Religion

-Percentage by religion in Balabac, 2024.

 As of 2024, based on the religion adhered to by the Balabac population, the majority were Islam (86.3%), followed by Christianity (13.4%), and others (0.3%).
 Islam is almost entirely practiced by the Moro peoples, such as the Molbog who are indigenous, then the Bonggi, Tausug, and Sama peoples, and some Palawano.
 Meanwhile, Christianity is mostly practiced by Cuyonon, Kagayanen, Tagalog, and some Palawano settlers.

 Languages

 The languages spoken in Balabac are very diverse.
 Sabah Malay, a Malay-based creole, has primarily been used as a lingua franca for the Muslim population in the region since the time of the Sultanates of Sulu and Brunei, alongside the Tausug language.
 Continuing into the Spanish colonial era, the migration of people from Luzon, especially Tagalog, also made the language used here, even though it is a non-Tagalog speaking area, with its influence not being very visible among the population, but then it became more and more developed.

 Other languages spoken include Molbog language, as the indigenous language of the Molbog Muslims, related to the Bonggi language, which is spoken in their southern islands and the northern coast of Sabah.
 In addition, there are also Kagayanen people who migrated here and speak their language, Palawano and Sama-Bajau are also used by significant minority speakers.
 This linguistic diversity is also accompanied by the fact that most of the Balabac population is multilingual, due to its complex history of diversity.